They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection: Methodology

 \subsection{Parameter Calibration}

-To optimize the final reconstruction quality, we perform a one-time calibration using an object with precisely known geometry, specifically a sphere of known radius \(R_{sphere}\).
+To optimize the final reconstruction quality, we perform a one-time calibration using an object with precisely known geometry, specifically a sphere of known radius \(R_\text{sphere}\).
 This calibration determines the optimal values for both the adaptive thresholding parameters used in processing the DSI and the fusion weights used in combining multi-reference depth maps.
 The adaptive thresholding parameters (constant $C$ and median filter size $G_f$) control the density and noise level of the individual depth maps \(Z_i\), while the fusion weights \(w_s, w_m, w_e\) dictate how these maps are combined into the final estimate \(Z_f\).
 Furthermore, this calibration procedure can be readily repeated in-situ, enabling the system to adapt to gradual changes in the elastomer surface, such as wear, by re-optimizing these parameters.

-To establish the ground truth depth map \(Z_{gt}\) for the sphere contact, we adapt the methodology used in \cite{zhang_gelroller_2024}.
-When the calibration sphere is pressed onto the sensor, we first identify the resulting circular contact patch in the depth map (visualized in Figure \ref{fig:sphere_contact_patch}).
+To establish the ground truth depth map \(Z_\text{gt}\) for the sphere contact, we adapt the methodology used in \cite{zhang_gelroller_2024}.
+For calibration, the sensor is rolled over the calibration sphere while recording event data.
+The sphere is mounted in a fixed position on an optical breadboard such that the sphere passes directly under the camera’s field of view during rolling, ensuring consistent alignment (refer to setup in Figure \ref{fig:setup}).
+Then, the resulting circular contact patch in the depth map is identified (visualized in Figure \ref{fig:sphere_contact_patch}).
 From this, we determine the radius of the pressed circle, \(r\) (in pixels), and the coordinates of its center, \((x_b, y_b)\) (in pixels).
-The depth of the sphere's center, \(z_b\) (in pixels), can be calculated geometrically as:
+The physical radius of the calibration sphere, \(R_\text{sphere}\), is known in millimeters.
+The measured contact radius, \(r\), (in pixels) is then converted to millimeters by multiplying by the scale factor \(f\) (mm/pixel), where \(f = 0.0422\) mm/pixel.
+This scale factor was determined by imaging the gap between the jaws of a Vernier caliper indented directly on the sensor surface at known separations.
+Two readings were taken at each of four separations (2 mm, 3 mm, 4 mm, and 5 mm), the scale factor was computed for each reading, and the eight resulting values were averaged to obtain the final scale factor \(f\).
+The depth of the sphere's center, \(z_b\) (in mm), can then be calculated geometrically as:

-For any pixel \((x_i, y_i)\) within the identified contact circle, its depth \(z_i\) (in pixels) must satisfy the sphere equation:
+For any pixel \((x_i, y_i)\) within the identified contact circle, its depth \(z_i\) (in mm) must satisfy the sphere equation:

-Solving Equation \ref{eq:sphere_calib} for \(z_i\) for all pixels inside the contact circle yields the ground truth depth map in pixel units.
-This map is then converted to millimeters to obtain \(Z_{gt}\) by multiplying with the scale factor \(f\).
-We determined this scale factor \(f = 0.0422\) mm/pixel by imaging features of known dimensions using a Vernier caliper (varying space between jaws from 2 to 5 mm and averaging results).